untoldengine/UntoldEngine/docs/API/UsingUntoldEngineCLI.md

 larger).
 Values that start with a minus sign must use the `--option=value` form.
 The command prints how many splats were kept and pruned per reason.

+`--splat-max-count N` keeps at most N splats, dropping the least important first (opacity times the geometric mean of the scales).
+The runtime refuses to load an entity above its per-platform cap — 5,242,880 splats on Apple Vision Pro, iPhone, iPad and Apple TV, 16,777,216 on the Mac (`GaussianRuntimeLimits`) — so a large capture that has to load everywhere is cooked with `--splat-max-count 5242880`; one that only has to run on a Mac can go up to the Mac figure.
+Captures beyond that belong to the streamed environment path, which decodes and sorts only the visible chunks (part 6 of the series).

 ---

 ## Partitioning Scenes into Streaming Tiles